didiersmith/marys-maidens/chapters/the-floor.md

 "Morning, Mr. Miskewitz," the security guard greeted him as they entered the foyer.
 "Who have we got here?"

-"He's from Unimaiden," Tyler said and nodded at the prick.
+"He's from Unimaiden," Tyler said, and nodded at the prick.
 "Our esteemed guest."

 "Of course," the security guard smiled.
 "You don't happen to have ID on you?" he asked the esteemed guest.

 The security guard hummed a little as he copied the prick's ID number into the visitor log.
-He didn't seem too stressed - he'd probably already figured out that the warehouse would still need to be secured post-merger.
-Probably even more so.
+He didn't seem too stressed - he'd probably already realized that the facility would still need security post-merger.
+Likely even more.

 "Here you go," the guard said as he handed the prick's driver's license back.
 "Hope you like what you see."